Compare and RecycleSanta hat

 Without access to technology, children can be disadvantaged compared to their peers - but the duration, context, and content of the screen use are critical in determining its benefits.

 Extended or excessive screen time, especially when passive, can negatively impact several core sensory systems in children.
-Typically, when on a tablet or smartphone, only one side of the body is engaged, limiting the opportunity for two-handed coordinated tasks.
+Typically, when on a tablet or smartphone, only one side of the body is engaged, limiting the opportunity for two-handed coordinated tasks (bilateral integration).

 Glass screens offer limited tactile feedback and reduce a child’s exposure to varied textures, which are essential in developing touch discrimination.
 Screen time also often encourages sedentary behaviour.